 What is RichmondCC doing to stay in compliance?

 RichmondCC is complying with Federal Requirements by monitoring incoming applicants for out-of-state students who may wish to enroll in online programs or individual courses.
 If an applicant from a State not authorized by RichmondCC attempts to enroll, the College will notify the student of their ineligibility and remove them from the course(s) for which they are registered.
+RichmondCC has applied and has been approved to participate in National Council for State Authorization Reciprocity Agreement and through this participation is authorized to offer online courses to residents of SARA-member states and territories.

 Also, RichmondCC has applied and been approved to participate in the Southern Regional Education Board – Electronic Campus (SREB-EC), which has established a reciprocity agreement with the following member states: Alabama, Arkansas, Delaware, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, Virginia, and West Virginia.
 Therefore, RichmondCC is exempt from applying for State Authorization in member states.